-Fungus in dogs, or disease dermatophytosis - a disease of infectious etiology, requiring treatment for veterinary care.
-No domestic animal is insured against this disease, regardless of the conditions of detention.
+Fungus in dogs, or dermatophytosis, is a disease of infectious etiology that requires veterinary care.
+No domestic animals are insured against this disease, regardless of the conditions of detention.
 For owners, it is important to identify the disease in time, based on its symptoms and primary signs.

 - Почему собаки заболевают 1.
-Why do dogs become ill?
+Why dogs get sick

 - Основные признаки заражения грибком 2.
-The main signs of infection with fungus
+The main signs of infection by the fungus

 - Лечение грибка у собак 3.
 Treatment of fungus in dogs

 - Хроническая форма грибковой инфекции 4.
-Chronic form of fungal infection
+Chronic fungal infection

 - Диагностирование грибка у собак и лечение 5.
 Diagnosis of fungus in dogs and treatment

 - Профилактика грибковых инфекций 6.
 Prevention of fungal infections

 There are many types of fungi, but only some of them are causative agents of dangerous infections in the body of dogs.
 Infection can occur during contact with another animal, walking on the grass on which pathogens are located.
 Even a dog that walks on a tray can become infected, because fungi often get into the house with the owners' shoes.

 In addition to pathogenic species, there are also conditionally pathogenic fungal pathogens.
 They can always be in the animal's body, but the dog gets sick only under certain circumstances - weak immunity, hypersensitivity, etc. These types of fungi are not contagious, they live on the skin, but do not cause harm.

 Young individuals, dogs that have undergone disease or surgery, have problems with the immune system, animals with a tendency to allergic and skin diseases are in the risk group for dermatophyse disease.